Dr Joanna Silver featured in Glamour Magazine on the negative consequences of crash diets

 Dr Joanna Silver, lead therapist for eating disorders at Nightingale Hospital has been featured in Glamour Magazine; discussing how putting pressure on ourselves to lose ‘lockdown weight’ can have major implications on physical and mental health.

-“Many people have gained some weight in lockdown and it is important to normalise this instead of shaming it,” said Dr Silver for the article ‘How that June 21 crash diet will *really* impact your health – from moodiness to higher risk of infection’.
+“Many people have gained some weight in lockdown and it is important to normalise this instead of shaming it,” said Dr Silver in the article ‘How that June 21 crash diet will *really* impact your health – from moodiness to higher risk of infection’.

 Dr Silver explained that pressure to engage in crash dieting in order to lose ‘lockdown weight’, can cause varying physical and psychological harm.